 Computer Research professionals conceptualize and create new avenues of computing technology and find new and efficient ways to utilize existing forms of relevant technology.
-According to the Bureau of Labor Statistics, the median pay in 2018 was over $118,000.
-As a fast-growing field, the projected growth for computer and information research scientists is 16% between 2018 and 2028.
+According to the Bureau of Labor Statistics, the median pay for these professionals is $131,490.
+As a fast-growing field, the projected growth for computer and information research scientists is 21% between 2021 and 2031.

 While “Data Scientist” may be a new title, Statistician is a job title that has existed for a long time.
 In traditional roles, statisticians help companies identify key points in related markets with statistical modeling.
 In digital applications, they are valuable for performing A/B testing, developing referential tools, testing hypotheses, harvesting data, and describing data.

 If you enjoy math, statistics, and IT subjects, this may be your right career goal.
 According to 2018 reports from the BLS, the average salary for statisticians was over $92,000.
 The expected job growth is approximately 30% during the next decade.
 Keep in mind that the BLS puts mathematicians and statisticians in the same category for job growth, including those not in the fast-growing field of data science.